mgrofsky/mgrofsky/README.md

 ## 🧠 About Me

-I work at the intersection of machine learning, automation, and security engineering.
-My focus is applying generative AI to simplify threat modeling, reduce analyst fatigue, and make security workflows scalable and repeatable.
+I build generative tools that help any organization, regardless of size or resources, meet its cybersecurity mission.
+My work focuses on making threat modeling, automation, and security engineering scalable, repeatable, and accessible without enterprise overhead.

 > _Security isn’t about more controls — it’s about better ones.
 I write code, build tools, and publish research that helps teams get there._

 ---